our

 History and type of brewing:

-The flagship of our small brewery since 1969, often copied but never equalled.
-Malty and spicy in flavour, our MEISTERSUD is a bottom-fermented beer.
+The flagship of our brewery since 1060, often copied but never equalled.
+Malty-spicy and slightly sweet in flavour.

 The beer in numbers: